vZome/vzome/online/README.md

 ```
 ./prepare-jsweet.sh
 ```
-This will create a `jsweet-branches` folder as a sibling of `online, check out the four branches listed above, and build them in sequence.
+This will create a `jsweet-branches` folder as a sibling of `online`, check out the four branches listed above, and build them in sequence.
 When the script completes, you can delete the `jsweet-branches` folder if you wish, since the tools and library will already be installed in your local Maven cache.
+Since this steps is not touching any code in this repository, you should not need to repeat it unless you set up another machine to work on vZome Online.

 Next, from the main shell run:
 ```
 cicd/build-online.bash
 ```
 You'll need to do this whenever the Java source code has changed, since it does the JSweet transpile.
 You'll see a number of errors during the transpilation, but that is expected.
-The script checks for the expected number of errors, and fails if that changes.
+The script checks for the expected number of errors, and fails if there are more errors or fewer.

 Now, in the online shell do
 ```